 - emotionally unsupportive

-By its nature, this is a subjective test.
+By its nature, the ‘what is unreasonable behaviour’ is a subjective test.
 What is unreasonable to you may be very specific, and individual to you and your marriage.

 - have been ‘separated’ for 2 years (or more); AND